shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 A flash of light, but no thunder.
 Suddenly the muddy water around the bear’s feet hardened up their legs.
 The bears tripped on their faces.
 The mud turned into ice, freezing them in place.
 A flash of lightning revealed the source: a deer with sparking antlers just on the other side of the stream.

 “*Astalir*!”
 Gra gasped to himself.
 “Sui!
 Gale!
-Focus this owlbear!”
+Focus on the owlbear!”
 Gra roared, landing a hefty blow onto the owl bear.

 Gale slashed its legs with his scimitar, slowing it down.